AgathEmmanuel/aviator/README.md

 Aviator is ideal for latency-sensitive applications, such as real-time systems, gaming, financial trading platforms, or live-streaming services.

+## Working

+- check pods response latency by pinging them at frequent intervals
+- updates the ip list in endpoints resource (of the service) with least busy pods

 ---

 ## Features